hytechclub/web-201/SimpleNodeWebServer/SimpleServerCodeAlong.md

 ## Creating an HTML Response
 While the server is technically functioning, it's not doing much yet.
 Follow the steps below to make the server actually send some HTML!

-1. In the body of the `serverCallback` function, use the `setHeader` function of the `response` object to set the Content Type to HTML
+1. In the body of the `handleRequest` function, use the `setHeader` function of the `response` object to set the Content Type to HTML
 1. Under that, use `response.write` to write some HTML - `<h1>Hello World</h1>`
 1. Reload the page to see the HTML!